Scaffolding Safety & Scaffold Tagging

 What is Scaffolding Safety?

-Scaffolding safety is a combination of practices and safety procedures that enforces proper and safe use of scaffoldings.
+Scaffolding safety is a combination of practices and safety procedures that enforce the proper and safe use of scaffoldings.
 It involves a set of preemptive actions in building, inspecting, using, and tagging scaffolds.
-Compliance with OSHA’s standard rules and requirements for working on scaffoldings can minimize or remove workers’ exposure to hazards such as falls, electrocutions, and falling objects.
+Compliance with OSHA’s standard rules and requirements for working on scaffoldings can minimize workers’ exposure to hazards such as falls, electrocutions, and falling objects.

 Around 65% of the construction industry works on scaffolds and experiences 4,500 injuries and 60 fatalities annually in the United States alone.
 Scaffolding safety is important because it can help prevent workplace incidents from recurring.
-With baseline scaffold requirements to keep workers safe, such as better inspections, training, and controls, frontline teams can ensure scaffolding safety and be proactive about building a safety culture from the ground up.
+With baseline scaffold requirements such as better inspections, training, and controls, frontline teams can ensure scaffolding safety and be proactive about building a safety culture from the ground up.

 scaffold types